3rd PHOTOGRAPHIC CONTEST BY THE INTERPARLIAMENTARY ASSEMBLY ON ORTHODOXY (I.A.O.)

 - Contestants must complete the entry form to register for the competition.

-- The photos should be submitted with the highest quality with regard to the file size, bit depth and resolution.
+4. Instructions for the dimensions of the photos: - The photos should be submitted with the highest quality with regard to the file size, bit depth and resolution.
 Minimum size 3000px.

 - Every digital photo must be maximum 10MB